 0. Initial status: one or more PDU Sessions have been established between the UE and the EPC/ePDG via untrusted non-3GPP access.
 The UE has indicated its 5G NAS capability in order for the ePDG to select a combined PGW+SMF, and has provided the PDU Session ID to the combined PGW/SMF.

-1. The UE initiates Registration procedure (with 5G-GUTI if available or SUPI if 5G-GUTI is not available) acording to clause 4.2.2.2.
+1. For the UE to move PDU session(s) from EPC/ePDG to 5GS, the UE behaviour is as follows:

+- If the UE is operating in "single-regisration" mode (please see clause 5.17.2.1 in TS 23.501 [2]) and

+- if the UE's EMM state is EMM-REGISTERED in EPC, the UE performs Registration procedure of type mobility regisration in 5GS as specified in clause 4.11.1.
+The UE and network behaviour for PDU sessions supported in EPC and NG-RAN/5GC is as specified in clauses 4.11.0 through 4.11.3.

+- otherwise (i.e. UE's EMM state is EMM-DEREGISTERED in EPC) and

+- if the UE is in 3GPP RM-REGISTERED state in 5GS, the UE performs Step 2.